carlosjennings1991/kickstarter_analysis/README.md

 * Inconsistent currency conversions
 * Inconsistent labeling

 The first flaw is detailed earlier in this analysis.
-The second flaw, inconsistent labeling, shows up across the data set and is difficult to structure.
+The second flaw, inconsistent labeling, shows up across the data set and it is difficult to isolate the effected rows from the rest of the data.
 However, just a cursory glance yields a few examples.
 For instance, the screenshot below shows a TV kickstarter, that describes itself as Sci-Fi/Science Fiction.
 Even though there is a 'Science Fiction' subcategory within Film & Video, it looks to only apply to Movies that are Science Fiction.

 * TV show example.